Update: ‘Electrification on the fourth-gen Honda Pilot’ and ‘Honda Pilot sales in the U.S.’ sections updated.

 Safety

-The 2023 Honda Pilot has an updated Honda Sensing safety suite, which uses a new camera with a wider, 90-degree field of view and a wide-angle radar with a 120-degree field of view.
+The fourth-gen Honda Pilot comes has an updated Honda Sensing safety suite, which uses a new camera with a wider, 90-degree field of view and a wide-angle radar with a 120-degree field of view.
 The increased field of view improves the vehicle’s ability to recognize attributes of objects as well as white lines and road boundaries.

 First impressions

-TrailSport is a mid-level trim and pack off-road wheels, Continental Terrain Contact all-terrain tires, steel skid plates, full-size spare wheel, recovery hooks, and an off-road suspension.
+TrailSport is a mid-level trim and packs off-road wheels, Continental Terrain Contact all-terrain tires, steel skid plates, full-size spare wheel, recovery hooks, and an off-road suspension.
 There are seven drive modes, including a new ‘Trail’ mode.
 Engaging the Trail mode enables a new feature called ‘Trail Watch’ that shows a live feed from the front and side cameras on the touchscreen infotainment system.

 Electrification on the fourth-gen Honda Pilot

 The Honda Pilot has traditionally come with a large gasoline engine, but there’s no evading electrification this decade.
-The midsize SUV should get a hybrid powertrain (self-charging) as an option in the future.
+The midsize SUV should gain a hybrid powertrain (self-charging) as an option in the future.
 Honda has promised hybrid variants of core models in the near term but has not spelled out plans for the new Pilot.

 Our strategy is focused on introducing a higher percentage of hybrids in core models in the near term, making a committed effort to achieve higher volume leading to the introduction of our Honda Prologue.

-Dave Gardner, executive vice president of National Operations, American Honda, announcing the Honda Prologue in June 2021
+Dave Gardner, former executive vice president of National Operations, American Honda, announcing the Honda Prologue in June 2021

 AutoPacific President and chief analyst Ed Kim is also expecting Honda to electrify the Pilot.
 Speaking to Newsweek in January 2023, Kim suggested that the company has seen delays in achieving its electrification milestones.
 The Civic Hybrid won’t come to the U.S. until 2024, and hybrid variants of other core models like the Pilot and Odyssey are yet to appear, Kim noted.